Moscow Ballet (United States): History

 Moscow Ballet's Great Russian Nutcracker and annual North American tours evolved out of the 1989-92 “Glasnost Festival” created by theatrical producer Akiva Talmi.
 The International Glasnost Festival Tours, starting in 1988, featured soloists from the Bolshoi Ballet, Kirov/Mariinsky Ballet, National Ballet of Czechoslovakia and more companies of Russian Federation countries.

 The 1988 to 1991 tours included including Prima Ballerina Assoluta of the Stanislavsky Moscow Ballet Tatiana Chernobrovkina and partner Alexei Malykin of the Bolshoi Ballet.
 Kirov Artistic Director Oleg Vinogradov] arranged the appearances of Kirov (Mariinsky) principal artists Margarita Kullik and Vladimir Kim.
-Jana Kurova, winner of six International Ballet Competition gold medals, was Prima Ballerina from the Czechoslovakian National Ballet in Prague and partner Stanislav Fetcho, currently Ballet Master of the prestigious Perm Ballet and former principal danseur at Kirov (Mariinsky) Ballet of St Petersburg; Maria Ivanova, former ballerina of the Stanislavski Ballet and currently head teacher at the preeminent Moscow State Academy of Choreography (commonly known as the Bolshoi School)” and her partner Andrei Glazsheider, dancer with the Stanislavsky Ballet in Moscow and finally, Svetlana Smirnova and Vadim Bondar of the Perm School.
+Jana Kurova, winner of six International Ballet Competition gold medals, was Prima Ballerina from the Czechoslovak National Ballet in Prague and partner Stanislav Fetcho, currently Ballet Master of the prestigious Perm Ballet and former principal danseur at Kirov (Mariinsky) Ballet of St Petersburg; Maria Ivanova, former ballerina of the Stanislavski Ballet and currently head teacher at the preeminent Moscow State Academy of Choreography (commonly known as the Bolshoi School)” and her partner Andrei Glazsheider, dancer with the Stanislavsky Ballet in Moscow and finally, Svetlana Smirnova and Vadim Bondar of the Perm School.
 The program featured one ballet from each of the eastern bloc nations, and one ballet by each couple from classic repertory.

 Akiva Talmi Presents Inc. produced the International Glasnost Tour in 1988 which premiered in Dartmouth, NH at the Warner Bentley Theater.
 For seven days scholars from Princeton, Dartmouth and other universities presented papers, read poetry, showed films, and dancers of Moscow Ballet’s Glasnost presented master classes and numerous concerts.
 The tour continued to Middlebury College VT, Purdue University IN, Vanderbilt University TN, Yale University’s Shubert Theater, University of South Carolina where PBS produced a TV special University North Carolina in Greensboro, Utica Symphony Hall in NY, Alabama Beethoven Society in Birmingham AL and Cleveland OH.

 From 1994 to 1996 the Moscow Ballet engaged in a partnership with the Moscow Musical Theater for Children, founded by Natalya Sats.
 Moscow Ballet toured with the full orchestra of the Sats Theater, conducted by Andre Yakovlev.

 In 1996 a full length production of Moscow Ballet's Great Russian Nutcracker was performed at Constitution Hall in Washington, D.C.
 This was the culmination of Moscow Ballet's relationship with the Sats Theater and was documented by South Carolina Educational Television.
 The performance was sponsored by the National Association for the Education of Young Children.